stephenkati/vet_clinic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my Microverse team and my coding partners for their support and guidance.
+We would like to thank my Microverse team and my coding partners for their support and guidance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>